teivah/100-go-mistakes/docs/index.md

 ### Neglecting integer overflows (#18)

+???+ info "TL;DR"

-**TL;DR**: Because integer overflows and underflows are handled silently in Go, you can implement your own functions to catch them.
+    Because integer overflows and underflows are handled silently in Go, you can implement your own functions to catch them.

 In Go, an integer overflow that can be detected at compile time generates a compila- tion error.
 For example,